MichaelSimi/rubiks_cube_timer/README.md

 Welcome!

-So I was bored the other day and decided to create a Rubik's Cube timer, similar to CStimer.
+I decided to create a Rubik's Cube timer, similar to CStimer.

 It turned out great!